Anyone who has tried to make a cell phone call from a crowded football stadium has had a taste of what engineers call spectrum crunch.

 Can you hear me now?
 Uh, no, actually.
 Not so much.

-The looming problem, and the reason for all those dropped calls, is that there's not enough to accommodate the exploding use of wireless mobile applications.
+The looming problem, and the reason for all those dropped calls, is that there's not enough bandwidth to accommodate the exploding use of wireless mobile applications.

 "The first wireless mobile users in this country were police and taxicabs talking to dispatchers," explains Mohsen Kavehrad, W.L.
 Weiss Chair Professor of Electrical Engineering at Penn State.
 "It was set up for emergency services."
 Now there are some five billion cell phones and an additional two billion wireless devices in use worldwide, and those numbers swell every year.
 And with more and more data-handling power—particularly the ability to download video—those devices require many times more bandwidth than ever before.